LOADING ...

 our havens as safe as could be

-We imagine what was to be
+We couldn't imagine was to be

-would end up in the sea.
+Everything end up in the sea.

-Large waves started hitting the
+waves started hitting the beach

-Lighting was flashing, timbers were
+Lighting was flashing, were flying

 And was clear out of reach.